 - Increase the temperature on your thermostat to warm the pipes that are not exposed

 If these DIY tips don’t do the trick, call a plumber!
 A burst water pipe is the next big risk, and it could cause major water damage to your home or property.
-If you suspect your pipes are frozen or if a pipe burst in your home or business, call Hoffmann Brothers today.
+If you suspect your pipes are frozen or if a pipe bursts in your home or business, you may need a plumber.

 Preventing Frozen Water Pipes